bcvsolutions/winrm-checker/README.md

 ## Features ##
 - HTTP Basic authentication
 - Running CMD commands
-- Running PS commands **(not implemented yet)**
+- Running PS commands
 - Simple STDOUT logging
 - HTTP support
-- HTTPS support **(should be working, not tested yet)**
+- HTTPS support

 ## Building ##
-- Have at least Java 8.
+- Have at least Java 8, Git and recent Maven installed.
 - Clone the repository.
-- Import existing maven project into your IDE.
+- Hack on the project. (optional)
-- Run/debug the project (if you want to hack on it).
+- Use **./build.sh** or **mvn clean package** to build the jar.
-- Use your IDE capabilities to export runnable jar file.
-(For example *File -> Export -> Runnable JAR file* in Eclipse.) **The "maven package" currently does not produce working JAR because of missing CXF integration in the project POM.**
+- Run the jar according to usage.

 ## Usage ##
 ```